jaaack-wang/text-matching-explained/README.md

 **One interesting fact** about this repository is that, I tried to twist `PyTorch` and `TensorFlow` to fit the way I built the models initially using `paddle`.
 I find it beneficial for myself to tell the nuances as well as commonalities among different deep learning frameworks, although doing so may not feel easy at first and certainly does not represent the best ways of employing those deep learning frameworks that I twisted.

 This repository is closely related to another repository called [text-classification-explained](https://github.com/jaaack-wang/text-classification-explained).
 These two repositories are siblings because the baisc architectures for the five models are same except that models constucted here are able to take as inputs two pieces of texts instead of one single text.
-Therefore, you will simple large amounts of overlaps between these two repositories if you are interested in both.
+Therefore, you will see large amounts of overlaps between these two repositories if you are interested in both.

 The models built here are adapted from the ones I used for my research, titled [Linguistic Knowledge in Data Augmentation for Natural Language Processing: An Example on Chinese Question Matching](https://arxiv.org/abs/2111.14709).
 Source Code, data, and experimental results can be seen at [this repository](https://github.com/jaaack-wang/linguistic-knowledge-in-DA-for-NLP).